Power quality in the medical sector

-Steve Hughes explains how using medical isolation transformers can help hospitals reduce electrical interference from all medical and non-medical equipment used on their wards

-You may have seen a lot more people checking in at A&E or taking selfies from their hospital bed recently.

-It’s not that all your Facebook friends have suddenly been under the weather, it’s just that hospital patients and visitors are now allowed to use mobile phones on site without fear of interfering with medical equipment.
+Hospital patients and visitors are now allowed to use mobile phones on site without fear of interfering with medical equipment.
+However, hospitals still have a long way to go to reduce power quality issues, says Steve Hughes

 Power quality problems can be just as severe in medical environments as they are in industrial ones.